kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 ## Motivation

 Debugging latency issues in Kubernetes is an involved process.
 There are existing tools which can be used to isolate these issues in Kubernetes, but these methods fall short for various reasons.
 For instance:

-* **Logs** are fragmented, and finding out which process was the bottleneck involves digging through troves of unstructured text.
+* **Logs**: are fragmented, and finding out which process was the bottleneck involves digging through troves of unstructured text.
 In addition, logs do not offer higher-level insight into overall system behavior without an extensive background on the process of interest.
-* **Events** in Kubernetes are only kept for an hour by default, and don't integrate with visualization of analysis tools.
-To gain trace-like insights would require a large investment in custom tooling
+* **Events**: in Kubernetes are only kept for an hour by default, and don't integrate with visualization of analysis tools.
+To gain trace-like insights would require a large investment in custom tooling.
-* **Latency metrics** are gathered in some places, but these don't provide understanding into _why_ a given process was slow
+* **Latency metrics**: are gathered in some places, but these don't provide understanding into _why_ a given process was slow.

 Distributed tracing, on the other hand, provides a single window into latency information from across many components and plugins.
 Trace data is structured, and there are numerous established backends for visualizing and querying over it.
-This KEP would make it possible to, for instance, retrieve and visualize all pod startups that took more than 30 seconds, involved an `nginx` container, and which mounted more than two volumes.

 In addition, due to the self-healing nature of Kubernetes, regressions wherein latencies are affected but the overall task is eventually accomplished are not uncommon.
-With our current monitoring architecture, these "soft regressions" are often difficult to observe and diagnose.
+With our current monitoring architecture, these "soft regressions" are often difficult to observe and understand.
 Collecting structured trace data on per-object latencies would enable us to detect these long-term regressions automatically, and quickly determine their root causes.

 ### Goals